Aerial refueling: Gulf War

 On 16–17 January 1991, the first combat sortie of Operation Desert Storm, and the longest combat sortie in history at that time, was launched from Barksdale AFB, Louisiana.
 Seven B-52Gs flew a thirty-five-hour mission to the region and back to launch 35 Boeing Air Launched Cruise Missiles (ALCMs) with the surprise use of conventional warheads.
 This attack, which successfully destroyed 85–95 percent of intended targets, would have been impossible without the support of refueling tankers.

 An extremely useful tanker in Desert Storm was the USAF's KC-10A Extender.
 Besides being larger than the other tankers deployed, the KC-10A is equipped with the USAF "boom" refueling and also the "hose-and-drogue" system, enabling it to refuel not only USAF aircraft, and also USMC and US Navy jets that use the "probe-and-drogue" system, and also allied aircraft, such as those from the UK and Saudi Arabia.
 KC-135s may be equipped with a drogue depending on the mission profile.
 With a full jet fuel load, the KC-10A is capable of flying from a base on the American east coast, flying nonstop to Europe, transferring a considerable amount of fuel to other aircraft, and returning to its home base without landing anywhere else.

 On 24 January 1991, the Iraqi Air Force launched the Attack on Ras Tanura, an attempt to bomb the Ras Tanura oil facility in Saudi Arabia.
 On their way to the target, the Iraqi attack aircraft were refueled by tanker at an altitude of 100 meters.
 The attack ultimately failed, with two aircraft turning back and the remaining two shot down.

+Centennial Contact

+On 27 June 2023 the United States Air Force, including the Air National Guard, commemorated the 100-year anniversary of the first aerial refueling by holding "Operation Centennial Contact."
+Aircraft from various bases conducted aerial refueling exercises across the United States, as well as conducting flyovers in 50 states.
+152 aircraft were slated to participate in the operation, with 82 tanker aircraft providing refueling support to 70 other participating aircraft.